Employment Law

 Seeking Damages in the State of California

 According to the crucial Civil Rights Act of 1991 and the Fair Employment and Housing Act, employees are entitled to justice and recompense for what they have suffered in the workplace.
-Of course, there is no way to ever erase the emotional pain, mental suffering, and anguish caused by losing benefits, wages, or even your entire job to your employer’s discriminating behavior.
-However, it is significant that you can at least recover the financial loss, receive compensation for emotional distress, and pay for future monetary needs, which are being incurred specifically because of your employer’s violation of the law.
+Of course, there is no way to ever erase the emotional pain, mental suffering, and anguish caused by losing benefits, wages, or even your entire job to your employer’s discriminatory behavior.
+However, it is significant that you can at least recover your financial losses, receive compensation for your emotional distress, and obtain payment for your future monetary needs, which are being incurred specifically because of your employer’s violation of the law.
 These damages can be multiplied in instances where we can prove purposeful malice or oppression.
-Moreover, if an employer’s practices primarily affect racial groups in a disparate contrast to non-minority groups, workers are even more likely to gain for their loss.
+Moreover, if an employer’s practices primarily affect some racial groups significantly more than others, workers are even more likely to receive relief for their losses.

 If you believe you are being discriminated against in the workplace because of your race, King & Siegel LLP welcomes you to call our legal team today at (213) 465-4802 for a free review of your case.